 We also provide on site parking, which is available at no extra cost.

 although all vehicles and property are left at owners risk.

 Personal service and our willingness to assist guests with local information including advice on public transport with timetables and maps etc and also places of interest to visit whilst in Southampton has made us a very popular destination for many guests some of which return time and time again from as far a field as Germany, Holland, Australia , South Africa & the Falkland Islands.

 A little about the property and some local area history

-Both villages made their living predominantly from boat building, fishing, and the shell fish trade and also the ferry business as the name sugests,
+Both villages made their living predominantly from boat building and fishing and also the ferry business as the name sugests.

-With the exeption of the ferry business which was for over 100 years a chain ferry known locally as the "Floating Bridge or the Floatie" and was replaced in 1976 by a toll bridge linking Woolston to the city centre of Southampton the boatbuilding, fishing, and shell fishing trades continue to this day.
+With the exeption of the ferry business which was originaly by rowing boats and also for over 100 years a chain ferry known locally as the "Floating Bridge or the Floatie" which was replaced in 1976 by a toll bridge linking Woolston to the city centre of Southampton the boatbuilding, fishing, and shell fishing trades continue to this day.

-we are also located directly on the opposite river bank to Southampton Docks where the D-Day invasion troops embarked for the Normandy beach landings in june 1944.
+we are also located directly on the opposite river bank to Southampton Docks where the D-Day invasion troops massed awaiting embarkment for the Normandy beach landings in june 1944.

 We still have the old chimney pots from the building complete with shrappnel holes although they now are full of flowers and in our garden.